-It seems that the Australian car market is head and shoulders above the rest of the world.
+It seems that the Australian car market is in a world of its own, compared to the rest of the world.

 For a number of years, the national market has been strong and despite the departure of several high-profile manufacturers, the momentum doesn’t seem to be slowing.

 The Federal Chamber of Automotive Industries (FCAI) recently collaborated with IHS Automotive, to investigate Australia’s place among other strong right-hand drive markets – the United Kingdom and New Zealand.
 Analysing prices and other benefits, the companies found Australia has a very competitive car market.

 With 67 brands selling over 350 models nationwide, Australia’s heavily-congested market lends itself to offering cheaper prices for high quality vehicles.

 FCAI Chief Executive Tony Weber explained Australian consumers get excellent value for the ongoing benefits of purchasing a vehicle.

 “[This includes] the level of support provided by the brand (e.g. servicing), the access they have to the dealer network, and the inclusion of features specifically designed for the Australian landscape and lifestyle (e.g. Australian GPS maps, appropriate towing capacity, reversing cameras, cruise control and high-temperature air-conditioning systems),” he said.

 While the report did not include data in relation to stamp duty, registrations or other taxes, Mr Weber believes Australians have a significant advantage against the British and Kiwis.

 An effect of a competitive car market is the revelation from the FCAI that more local manufacturers are working together on technology to improve safety, security and environment features.
 As manufacturers don’t want to be left behind when the market is so hot, vehicles made on-shore are likely to feature a number of clever, innovative pieces unseen worldwide.